Best places in Yucatan Mexico? Too many to count.

 Celestun, in the western part of the Yucatan state, is one of the best places in Yucatan for those who love getting back to nature.
 The town boasts a couple of stunning beaches that Yucatecans claim offers some of the best sunset views in the entire Yucatan peninsula.

 However, the raison d’etre for most people to travel to Celestun is for its Ría Celestún biosphere reserve and the opportunity to see American flamingos in their natural habitat.
-From November to April each year, the area is home to more than 40,000 flamingos.
+From November/December to April each year, the area is home to more than 40,000 flamingos.

 When you arrive in Celestun, it is possible to take a boat through the mangroves of the reserve.
 The boat is 1800 pesos and can seat up to 8 travelers.